IBM-Cloud/satellite-mvi-lab/prerequisites.md

 * Create and save an API Key for that service ID, we need that key later to create automatically DNS entries during Maximo setup

 ## Custom Domain Registration
-It's recommended to have your custom domain ready before you start with setting up your cluster since it might take up to 24 hours to have your domain configurations verified.<br>
+It's recommended to have a custom domain for the MAS deployment.
+In most cases, clients already own a domain and have a certificate authoriy in place.
+You may follow the steps in this section to set up your own domain provided by IBM Cloud.
+It might take up to 24 hours to have your domain configurations verified.<br>
-To create a custom domain, first you will need to register a new domain with domain name registration service.
-- From the menu on IBM Cloud console, go to Classic infrastructure > Services > Domain Registration.
+- To create a custom domain, first you will need to register a new domain with domain name registration service.
+From the menu on IBM Cloud console, go to Classic infrastructure > Services > Domain Registration.
 ![](images/domain-register.png)

 - Enter the new domain name in the <b>Domain Name</b> field.
 Click the <b>Check Availability</b> button to check whether the domain name is available, then click continue to register the domain.